-In order to fish commercially an individual or entity is required to hold a fishing permit.
+In order to fish commercially in New Zealand, an individual or entity is required to hold a fishing permit.
 Fishing permit holders may only sell their catch to licensed receivers of fish (wharf sales of 10kg or less are permitted but must be documented).
-Both fishing permit holders (fishers) and fish receivers are required to furnish returns to the Ministry of Fisheries.
+Both fishing permit holders (fishers) and fish receivers are required to furnish returns to the Ministry for Primary Industries.
 New Zealand has four data collection systems in place to collect catch and effort data: